we're here to helpcontact us.

 CSCS cards are proof of training and qualification to work on construction sites.
 With a card-carrying workforce, it ensures your business is compliant to safety standards and regulations.
 For workers, it is an easy way to display the ability to perform certain jobs on a construction site to a specific standard.

 what is the loss of CSCS card grandfather rights?

 For several years the Construction Skills Certification Scheme (CSCS) has ensured all applicants can demonstrate the achievement of a nationally recognised construction related qualification.

 Industry Accreditation, also known as Grandfather Rights, allowed workers to obtain CSCS cards on the strength of an employers’ recommendation rather than the achievement of a recognised qualification.
 This was closed to new applicants in 2010 but those already holding a card are currently able to renew on the same basis, until now.

 CSCS has agreed a plan to gradually withdraw the cards issued under Industry Accreditation.
 From 1st January 2020, all cards renewed under Industry Accreditation will expire on 31st December 2024 and CSCS will stop issuing the card from 30th June 2024.

 what do you do with a CSCS card?

 If you hold a CSCS card and obtained it using grandfather rights you will need to enrol on the relevant NVQ in relation to your skillset.
-If you contact a member of the training team on 01454 626 555 we will be able to advise you on the best course of action.
+If you work for Randstad CPE please contact a member of the training team on 01454 626 555 and we will be able to advise you on the best course of action.
 We can also assist you in sourcing the NVQ for your area of expertise.